Republican senator wants U.S. Census to ask about criminal records

 (Reuters) - The U.S. census should include questions about criminal records to help policymakers get former convicts back into the workforce, a Republican lawmaker said on Wednesday.

-Senator Mike Lee of Utah suggested the idea at a hearing about the Census’s impact on the economy, citing research from a conservative economist.
+Senator Mike Lee of Utah suggested the idea at a hearing about the Census’s impact on the economy.
 It may add a new layer to a political battle over what questions the U.S. Census Bureau should include on its decennial survey of U.S. residents.

 “How many people are out of the labor force because of their criminal records?”
 Lee asked at a hearing in Washington by the Joint Economic Committee, which he chairs.